Step 1 - Purchase Price Calculation

 In a rare bargain purchase, the excess just defined must be immediately recognized by the acquirer in earnings as a gain that increases goodwill from a would-be negative value to zero after in accordance with FAS 141r.
 FAS 141 had required that any negative goodwill be allocated pro rata to the acquired assets, reducing their allocated FVs to zero.
 Any goodwill remaining following the pro rata allocation must then be recorded immediately as an extraordinary gain.
 However, before recognizing any such gain, the acquirer should check the PPA parameters for accuracy.
 IFRS 3 requires that all negative goodwill be expensed immediately, similar to FAS 141r.

 The PPA calculates goodwill as −$10.
-A makes the following journal entry:
+Alpha makes the following journal entry:

 The resulting goodwill on Alpha's post-combination balance sheet is zero (= $10 − $10).